Yashas-DR/Construction/README.md

 ## Features
 - Home Page with company introduction and key highlights
 - Services page detailing various construction services
-- Portfolio page showcasing completed projects
-- Contact page with a form for inquiries and contact details
-- Responsive design for both desktop and mobile devices

 ## Getting Started